arnavgautam/TreeHacks2015/HOLs/HOL-DeployingCloudServices/HOL.md

 	>**Note:** If you visit the production site shortly after its promotion, the DNS name might not be ready.
 If you encounter a DNS error (404), wait a few minutes and try again.
 Keep in mind that Windows Azure creates DNS name entries dynamically and that the changes might take few minutes to propagate.

 	>**Note:** Even when a deployment is in a suspended state, Windows Azure still needs to allocate a virtual machine (VM) for each instance and charge you for it.
 Once you have completed testing the application, you need to remove the deployment from Windows Azure to avoid an unnecessary expense.
-To remove a running deployment, go to your Cloud Service **Dashboard** page, select the deployment slot where the service is currently hosted, staging or production, and then click **Stop** on the bottom menu.
+To remove a running deployment, go to your cloud service **Dashboard** page, select the deployment slot where the service is currently hosted, staging or production, and then click **Stop** on the bottom menu.
 Once the service has stopped, click **Delete** to remove it.

 <a name="Exercise2" />
 ### Exercise 2: Using PowerShell to manage Windows Azure Applications ####

 Typically, during its lifetime, an application undergoes changes that require it to be re-deployed.
 In the previous exercise, you saw how to use the Windows Azure Management Portal to deploy applications.
 As an alternative, the Service Management API provides programmatic access to much of the functionality available through the Management Portal.
-Using the Service Management API, you can manage your storage accounts and cloud services, your service deployments, and your affinity groups.
+Using the Service Management API, you can manage your storage accounts, SQL databases and cloud services, your service deployments, and your affinity groups.

 The Windows Azure Service Management PowerShell Cmdlets wrap the Windows Azure Service Management API.
 These cmdlets make it simple to automate the deployment, upgrade, and scaling of your Windows Azure application.
 By pipelining commands, you compose complex scripts that use the output of one command as the input to another.